kubernetes/ingress-nginx/controllers/nginx/configuration.md

 the new server configuration will take place over the alias configuration.

 For more information please see http://nginx.org/en/docs/http/ngx_http_core_module.html#server_name

+### Client Body Buffer Size

+Sets buffer size for reading client request body per location.
+In case the request body is larger than the buffer, the whole body or only its part is written to a temporary file.
+By default, buffer size is equal to two memory pages.
+This is 8K on x86, other 32-bit platforms, and x86-64.
+It is usually 16K on other 64-bit platforms.
+This annotation is applied to each location provided in the ingress rule.

+*Note:* The annotation value must be given in a valid format otherwise the For example to set the client-body-buffer-size the following can be done:
+* `ingress.kubernetes.io/client-body-buffer-size: "1000"` # 1000 bytes
+* `ingress.kubernetes.io/client-body-buffer-size: 1k` # 1 kilobyte
+* `ingress.kubernetes.io/client-body-buffer-size: 1K` # 1 kilobyte
+* `ingress.kubernetes.io/client-body-buffer-size: 1m` # 1 megabyte
+* `ingress.kubernetes.io/client-body-buffer-size: 1M` # 1 megabyte

+For more information please see http://nginx.org/en/docs/http/ngx_http_core_module.html#client_body_buffer_size

 ### External Authentication